webrecorder/browsertrix-crawler/README.md

                                             accessible on this port
                                                            [number] [default: 0]

-      --yamlConfigFile                     A path to a yaml file.
+      --yamlConfig                         A path to a yaml file.
                                            If set browsertrix will
                                            attempt to parse and use the parameters set in the yaml file passed.
 Values set in the